The Newman School: Extracurriculars

 The Newman School offers several clubs which take place both during the school day and through after school programs including Model United Nations, Newsman, Chess Club, Environmental Club, Debate, Robotics and Yearbook.

 Athletics

 Newman competes in Division B of the Massachusetts Bay Independent League.
 Their team has traditionally had rivalries with Commonwealth School and Boston University Academy due to its proximity to both, despite being much lower ranked than them.

 Sailing

 The sailing team sails out of the CBI boathouse on the Charles River.

 Tennis

 The Newman tennis team has access to courts affiliated with the Winchester Tennis Club.

-AAA Basketball

-Since 2022, the school has operated an AAA basketball team, which is NEPSAC’s only boarding school in Boston.
-In 2024-25, the school won the NEPSAC AAA Championship.
-Jackson Johnson has served as head coach for the team since its founding, with John Carroll also having a role.

 Other Sports

 The school also has AA and varsity basketball teams for boys and girls, varsity Soccer teams for boys, girls and a mixed gender Middle School team, recreational sports and varsity cross country.

+AAA Basketball

+Since 2022, the school has operated an AAA basketball team, which is NEPSAC's only boarding school in Boston.
+Jackson Johnson has served as head coach for the team since its founding, with former Boston Celtics head coach John Carroll having a key daily role in the team.
+In 2024–25, Newman won their first NEPSAC AAA Championship, which they repeated in 2025–26 with Regular Season and Championship victories.
+That same season, Newman won four trophies, including their first New England Basketball League and National Prep Championship titles.
+Quinn Costello was a part of the Newman championship winning teams.